 Similar to traditional braces, aligners are designed to move teeth a little at a time.
 Before treatment begins, an orthodontist will examine your mouth, and take diagnostic records including x-rays, photographs, and impressions or digital scans of the teeth.
 From that information, the orthodontist can arrive at a diagnosis and the best treatment approach.
 If clear aligners will work based on your diagnosis, the orthodontist will utilize sophisticated software to design your smile and plan the treatment process — which tooth moves where, and in what order — guiding teeth into healthy positions.
 Treatment is for all the teeth — not just the few that are seen when you smile.
 The goal is a healthy “bite” — one where your top and bottom teeth fit together properly.1

 With the end goal in mind, a series of plastic clear aligners for at home use are created using your initial impressions or digital scans as the starting point.
 The aligners are plastic replicas of your teeth.
 Wearing them puts gentle pressure on your teeth, to gently reposition them.
 It is recommended aligners be worn 22 hours a day — whenever you are not eating, drinking or brushing your teeth.
-Each set of aligners is worn for approximately 1-2 weeks before going to the next set.
+Each set of aligners is worn for approximately 1 to 2 weeks before going to the next set.
 Over time, your teeth will reach their ideal locations, according to your orthodontist’s plan.
 Treatment duration (and the exact number of aligner sets you will need) will be based on your diagnosis and what treatment is intended to fix, which is different from other patients’ treatment plans/duration.
 Most people see their orthodontist for a check-up about every six to 10 weeks.
 As with traditional braces, you will need to wear retainers after your teeth reach their new positions.2

 How to Evaluate DIY Aligner Companies